chrisbanes/haze/docs/migrating-1.0.md

 ### New pipeline

 In v0.7 and older, Haze is all 'smoke and mirrors'.
-It draws all of the blurred areas in the `haze` layout node.
-The `hazeChild` nodes just update the size, shape, etc, which the `haze` modifier reads, to know where to draw.
+It draws all of the blurred areas in the `hazeBackground` layout node.
+The `hazeContent` nodes just update the size, shape, etc, which the `hazeBackground` modifier reads, to know where to draw.

-With the adoption of GraphicsLayers, we now have a way to pass 'drawn' content around, meaning that we are no longer bound by the restraints of before. v1.0 contains a re-written drawing pipeline, where the blurred content is drawn by the `hazeChild`, not the parent.
-The parent `haze` is now only responsible for drawing the background content into a graphics layer, and putting it somewhere for the children to access.
+With the adoption of GraphicsLayers, we now have a way to pass 'drawn' content around, meaning that we are no longer bound by the restraints of before. v1.0 contains a re-written drawing pipeline, where the blurred content is drawn by the `hazeContent`, not the parent.
+The parent `hazeBackground` is now only responsible for drawing the background content into a graphics layer, and putting it somewhere for the children to access.

 This fixes a number of long-known issues on Haze, where all were caused by the fact that the blurred area wasn't drawn by the child.